raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

  * Client updates (MLS leaf updates)
  * Sending application messages
  * Download of KeyPackages
- * Enqueueing of a message fanned out from an owning DS
+ * Enqueueing of a message fanned out from an hub
  * Download of connection-specific KeyPackages

 ## Client removals induced by the Delivery Service